Dynamic Public Speaking Specialization

 Learners will design, practice, record, and receive feedback on speeches that they can use in their professional lives (elevator and summary talks, informative slide-deck presentations, persuasive policy recommendations, and inspirational stories).
 After completing this specialization, learners will have the experience and skills to design compelling presentations and a portfolio of polished speeches.

-This course gives you a reliable model for preparing and delivering effective presentations.
+This course offers a proven framework for crafting and delivering impactful presentations.

 In the professional realm, most speeches and presentations we give are informative in scope.
 A scientist needs to explain her recent research findings.
 A financial officer needs to report on quarterly earnings to his company’s board.
 A technology professional needs to educate a consumer about a new product.
 Any time you need to convey ideas or demonstrate a process, you’re dealing with informative speaking.